 In India, Balance funds typically invest 50% to 70% of their portfolio in stocks and the remainder of their resources in bonds and other debt instruments.
-So balanced funds are usually equity oriented hybrid funds.
-They serve as a suitable option for first time investors who have low risk appetite.
+So balanced funds are usually equity-oriented hybrid funds.
+They serve as a suitable option for first-time investors who have low-risk appetite.
 They are for investors who do not want to take on risky options but still want capital appreciation.

-Balance funds provide a convenience of diversification in form of a single docket of mutual fund.
-An investor thus needs go through the hassle of analyzing and selecting a bouquet of funds.
+Balance funds provide a convenience of diversification in form of a single docket of a mutual fund.
+An investor thus needs to go through the hassle of analyzing and selecting a bouquet of funds.
 A professionally trained and experienced fund manager does this job for the investor.
 A calculated combination of debt and equity components makes the funds less vulnerable to market volatility.
 The equity components of the fund are aimed at generating capital appreciation and their debt components serve as securities to shield the investment from unforeseen market corrections.

 While it might seem that balanced funds are virtually risk free, it is not entirely the case.
 Balanced funds have their own share of risk.
 While in case of a direct investment across a number of stocks and debt instruments, one can relocate the resources among different funds as diversification for tax planning or wealth creation.
-However, in balance funds since the decision of resource allocation is with the fund manager, customized diversification is not possible.
+However, in balance funds, since the decision of resource allocation is with the fund manager, customized diversification is not possible.

 All the mutual funds with an equity exposure of 65% or more on an average are treated as equity asset class for taxation purpose.
-So the short term capital gains meaning the gains booked with one year of the equity-oriented balance are taxed at 15%.
-If these funds are held for a period more than 12 months, their long term capital gains are taxed at 10% if the gains booked exceed Rs.
+So the short-term capital gains meaning the gains booked with one year of the equity-oriented balance are taxed at 15%.
+If these funds are held for a period more than 12 months, their long-term capital gains are taxed at 10% if the gains booked exceed Rs.
 1 lakh (as per the latest budget of 2018).

-Since debt oriented funds are treated as debt funds only, the long-term capital gains tax is applicable if the fund is held for 36 months or more.
+Since debt-oriented funds are treated as debt funds only, the long-term capital gains tax is applicable if the fund is held for 36 months or more.
 The Short-term capital gains are taxed at 20% with indexation benefits.
 Indexation allows investors to be taxed on returns over and above the inflation rate by adjusting the purchase price of the securities for inflation.
 In other words, equity-oriented balanced funds have a clear tax advantage over debt funds despite having considerably low-risk.

 Balanced funds have given better risk-adjusted returns in the long run compared to equity returns.
 A comparison is given below.

-|Fund Category||5 year rolling return||Risk based Std. deviation|
+|Fund Category||5-year rolling return||Risk-based Std. deviation|

 |Large Cap Funds||12.90%||3.47|